 Here's a picture of the Table of Contents to give you a better idea of what's included:

-If that looks like something you might find useful, please go over and purchase the guide here.
+Edit: If that looks like something you might find useful, please go over and purchase the guide here.
+It's just been updated for 2018.